cdiggins/ptarmigan/README.md

 You can take this application and build from it, or use the libraries as you want.

-# Do you require more ...
-## ... documentation, training, support, custom features, integration, or access to the road-map?
+## Do you require additional documentation, training, support, custom features, integration, or access to the road-map?

 We provide very affordable packages for users who want commercial grade support.
 Reach out to me at cdiggins@gmail.com to discuss the details.